LiMengyang990726/CodeVQL/README.md

-# Get Started With CodeVQL
+# Get Started With EvoMe
 ## Install Prelimilaries
 In this manual, we assume that you are using a Linux system.
 Particular to this manual, it is run on a Ubuntu system.